-Believe it or not, we're still in the midst of cold and flu season.1 And with everything going else going on, there's never been a better time to boost your immune health and stay healthy.
+With everything going on in the world today, there's never been a better time to boost your immune health and stay healthy.

 While the first step in fighting illnesses, such as the flu and the common cold, is ensuring you get your immunization shots and plenty of sleep, there are other natural things you can do to lower your odds of getting sick and boost your body's natural defense, including choosing healthy, immune-boosting foods.